WICG/attribution-reporting-api/flexible_event_config.md

     // every new range boundary that is crossed.
 Reports will never be sent for
     // the range that includes 0, as every source is initialized in this range.
     //
-    // If omitted, then represents a trivial mapping [1, 2, ... , MAX_UINT32].
+    // If omitted, then represents a trivial mapping
+    // [1, 2, ... , max_event_level_reports].
     "summary_buckets": [<bucket start>, ...]
   }, {
     // Next trigger_spec